-The longer you have been a tenant, the bigger the discount you get off the market value of your home, up to a maximum discount of £77,900. (as at April 2016).
+The longer you have been a tenant, the bigger the discount you get off the market value of your home, up to a maximum discount of £80,900 and it takes effect from 6 April 2018.
 It will increase each year in April in line with the consumer price index.

 Discount levels for houses and flats are worked out differently, and start at three years of eligible tenancy, increasing to a maximum of 70% of the property value depending how long you have been a council tenant.

 To calculate your discount and obtain advice on mortgages visit the Governments dedicated website for Right to Buy

 The Money Advice Service provides free and impartial advice about the Right to Buy and options to fund the purchase.

 A mortgage calculator can be found here to help you work out what the mortgage payments could be.

 Your home will be valued, disregarding any improvements carried out by you, the tenant.